Noel Edmonds: Personal life

 Edmonds married Gillian Slater in 1971.
 The marriage ended in divorce after 11 years.
 From July 1986 to 2005, he was married to Helen Soby; the couple have four daughters.
 In July 2009, Edmonds married his third wife, Liz Davies, who was a make-up artist on the programme Deal or No Deal when they first met.

 Edmonds is a licensed helicopter pilot, and one of his early personal aircraft was registered G-NOEL.
 He was president of the British Horse Society between 2004 and 2007.

 On 27 September 2015, Edmonds received an award from the Atlantic Award Group for his extensive contributions to broadcasting.
 The selection process was initiated by a nomination by a viewer of Deal or No Deal.
 Edmonds was the first TV personality to receive an award from the AAG and was also the first recipient from the UK in 2015.

 In June 2017 Edmonds said he had attempted suicide in 2005, after fraud by a group of HBOS financiers destroyed his Unique Group business: "Until these criminals took me to the brink of emotional annihilation, I had always felt those who opt out by taking their own lives were selfish and cowardly...
 But having been cast into that bottomless dark space devoid of logic and reason, I have a much deeper understanding of life without hope...
 I seek no sympathy and feel no shame in admitting that on the evening of January 18th 2005 I attempted to end the overwhelming mental pain which had consumed my whole being."
 In September 2017, Edmonds said there was a direct link between fraudulent HBOS financiers causing stress and his prostate cancer.
 He stated: "I don't say cancer was caused by the stress, but that my health deteriorated to such an extent I got prostate cancer.
 I am absolutely sure the negative forces acting on me impacted on my health.
 There is a wealth of information from various clinical studies of a direct link between stress and cancer.
 I am absolutely certain there was a link in my case."

 Edmonds and his wife decided to move to New Zealand in 2015 and eventually emigrated in 2019; during the COVID lockdown he set up 100 online community radio stations called Positivity Radio.
 He currently lives in Ngātīmoti, in the South Island, with his wife, having gained residency permission in February 2020.
 Living in the country since the previous September, Edmonds said he and his wife had felt an "incredible spiritual pull" on a visit in 2016, leading them to settle in the country.

-Edmonds is fond of referring to himself in the third person.
+During the summer months, Edmonds lives on the Isle of Man.